 Fentanyl is an extremely powerful synthetic opioid that is 50 times more potent than heroin.
-Fentanyl and other analogs, such as carfentanil, have been mixed with powder heroin.
-Recently, they are also being found in counterfeit pills made to look like prescription sedatives and painkillers (e.g. Xanax and OxyContin).
+Fentanyl and other fentanyl analogs, such as carfentanil, have been mixed with powder heroin in illegal drug markets.
+Recently, they are also being found in counterfeit pills made to look like prescription opioids, sedatives and painkillers (e.g. Xanax and OxyContin).
 These fentanyl-laced counterfeit pills were the subject of a Drug Enforcement Agency brief released in 2016.
-Those who abuse prescription drugs or heroin laced with fentanyl are at a much higher risk of overdose and death.
+Those who abuse prescription drugs or heroin laced with fentanyl are at a much higher risk of opioid overdose and death.
 If emergency personnel are able to respond in time, they sometimes need multiple doses of Narcan to reverse fentanyl overdoses.

 Fentanyl is a potent synthetic opioid analgesic that is similar to morphine but 50-100 times more powerful.
 It is a schedule II prescription drug typically used to treat patients with severe pain or to manage pain after surgery.
-When prescribed by a physician, fentanyl is administered through an injection, transdermal patch, or in lozenges.
+When prescribed by a physician, pharmaceutical fentanyl is administered through an injection, transdermal patch, or in lozenges.
 The dose of prescription fentanyl is also significantly less than illegally manufactured fentanyl.
-However, the illicitly manufactured fentanyl on the streets that has been associated with the recent surge of overdoses, are produced in clandestine laboratories and typically cut with more dangerous drugs.
+However, the illicitly manufactured fentanyl on the streets that has been associated with the recent surge of overdoses is produced in clandestine laboratories and typically cut with more dangerous drugs.
 It is often sold as a powder, mixed with heroin, or as tablets that resemble other less potent opioids.
 People tend to swallow, snort, or inject fentanyl.
 Like other opioids, fentanyl works by binding to the body’s opioid receptors.
 When this happens, it increases dopamine levels in the brain’s reward areas, producing a state of euphoria and relaxation.
 This is what causes long-term fentanyl addiction, causing a person to need more and more of the drug until they reach a point where they are at a high risk of fentanyl overdose.

-The effects of fentanyl resemble those of heroin and include:
+The effects of fentanyl and fentanyl-laced drugs resemble those of heroin and include: